Skip to main content

 • Blocked shows sessions where Runlayer blocked an action.

 Open a session to inspect the timeline.
-Depending on the source and workspace privacy settings, the timeline can include prompts, reasoning, local tool calls, MCP tool calls, scanner decisions, and links back to audit logs.
+Depending on the source and workspace privacy settings, the timeline can include prompts, reasoning, local tool calls, MCP tool calls, tool permission prompts, scanner decisions, and links back to audit logs.

 AgentGuard